elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_application.md

 ## Creating a List of Games

-Remember that we are passing two lists to our `div` function:
+Remember that we are passing two lists as arguments to our `div` function:

 ```elm
 div [ class "games-index" ] []